Tips for Comic-Con

 • Find roommates to share the cost of the hotel room (or suite).

-• Book directly through a hotel, or through a travel site like Expedia, Travelocity, Priceline, or Hotwire – but do it early, and expect to spend more than the con rate.
+• You can try to book directly through a hotel, or through a travel site like Expedia, Travelocity, Priceline, or Hotwire – but do it as early as possible (I mean the previous fall, assuming they don’t just block off those dates entirely), and expect to spend more than the con rate.

-• When booking with a hotel chain, make absolutely certain you reserve at the right location!
+• When booking with a hotel chain, either through the con or on your own, make absolutely certain you reserve at the right location!
 (It seems obvious, but at 1AM it’s an easy mistake if the chain has several hotels in the same city.)

-• Look into short-term condo rentals, but do so waaay ahead of time.
+• Look into short-term condo rentals, but again, do so waaay ahead of time.

 • Stay with friends or relatives who live in the area.